Quality Road

-Quality Road (foaled March 23, 2006, in Virginia) is an American Thoroughbred racehorse.
+Quality Road (foaled March 23, 2006, in Virginia) is a retired American Thoroughbred racehorse and successful sire.

 Background

 Quality Road was bred and owned by Edward P. Evans.
 He was sired by Elusive Quality, who also sired 2004 Kentucky Derby/Preakness Stakes winner Smarty Jones and 2008 Breeders' Cup Classic winner Raven's Pass.
 His dam is Kobla, a daughter of 1983 Australian Champion Racehorse of the Year Strawberry Road.